Suhailhassanbhat/Responsive-Designs-Repo/scrollytelling/README.md

 Find data in CSV files.

 # Methodology
-The purpose of this project was to make still graphs responsive.
-Scrollytelling.js was used to make this graphic responsive.
+The purpose of this project was to make still graphs responsive using Scrollytelling.js.

 In case of questions, contact shb2145@columbia.edu.